MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ---

-## Assign Meeting Room license
+## Assign a Meeting Room license

-The resource account needs to have a valid Microsoft 365 or Office 365 license, or Microsoft Teams sign-in will not work.
-You need to assign a usage location to your resource account.
-This determines what license SKUs are available for your account.
+The resource account needs a Microsoft 365 or Office 365 license to sign into Microsoft Teams.

 > [!NOTE]
 > The Meeting Room license is required for the hot desking on Teams displays.

+First, follow the steps in one of the following tabs to assign a usage location to your resource account.
+The location determines what license SKUs are available for your account.

 #### [**Active Directory 2.0**](#tab/active-directory2-license/)